 These skills are assessed in the context of the following practice areas:

 A period of two years of a training contract is an essential element with the current route to qualification.
-Finding a placement in law firm has always been difficult.
+Finding a placement in a law firm has always been difficult.

 The qualifying work experience under the SQE offers much more flexibility compared to the training contract of the LPC.
 The qualifying work experience should allow you to develop the competencies and skills needed to become a solicitor.